vals-productions/sqlighter/amfibian.md

 AmfibiaN objects are not thread safe, so instantiate an instance of what you need per thread.

+AmfibiaN does not introduce yet another query language.
+It generates SQLs and maps object properties to SQL statements.
+If you need to specify WHERE clause conditions, you do this in SQL.

 ## Going by example

 Detailed and up to date example with extensive comments can be found at [Demo.java]